mozilla/experimenter-docs/docs/jetstream/configuration.md

 There are two ways to customize the results that appear in Experimenter and [partybal] for an experiment.

-You can either reference an [outcome] while creating the experiment in the console, or file a [jira ticket](https://mozilla-hub.atlassian.net/jira/software/c/projects/DO/boards/269) to collaborate with a data scientist commit a custom configuration to the [jetstream-config] repository.
+You can either reference an [outcome] while creating the experiment in the console, or file a [jira ticket](https://mozilla-hub.atlassian.net/jira/software/c/projects/DO/boards/269) to collaborate with a data scientist commit a custom configuration for Jetstream to the [metric-hub] repository.

-Outcome definitions are also created in jetstream-config and use the same configuration language.
+Outcome definitions are also created in [metric-hub] and use the same configuration language.

 Custom experiment configurations are associated with an experiment by their filename, which should match the experiment slug, like `my-experiment-slug.toml`.